Osiris-Team/PayHook/WIP.md

         action.remove(); // To make sure it only gets executed once, for this payment.
         Product product = event.product;
         Payment cancelledPayment = event.payment;
-        // Additional UI code here (make sure to have access to the UI thread).
+        // Insert ONLY additional UI code here (make sure to have access to the UI thread).
+        // Code that does backend, aka important stuff does not belong here!
       }
     }, e -> {
       e.printStackTrace();